 [(e) deleted]

-(f) the identifying disclosure is made in accordance with section 152 or 153 of the Corruption and Crime Commission Act 2003.
+(f) the identifying disclosure is made in accordance with section 152 or 153 of the Corruption, Crime and Misconduct Act 2003.

 Penalty: $24 000 or imprisonment for 2 years.

 (2) A reasonable time before making a disclosure in the circumstances described in subsection (1)(b) or (c), the person making the identifying disclosure must take all reasonable steps to advise the person whose identity is to be disclosed —